Alpari

-Alpari is a retail brokerage brand offering trading in the foreign exchange and contracts for difference (CFDs).
+Alpari is a retail broker offering trading in the foreign exchange (forex) and contracts for difference (CFDs).
 The brand was founded in 1998 in Kazan, Russia, by entrepreneur Andrey Dashin.
 The brand has operated in a number of jurisdictions under local entities.
 As of 2025, Alpari’s international services are provided by Parlance Trading Ltd, licensed by the Mwali International Services Authority on the Comoros island of Mohéli.

 Alpari previously operated regulated subsidiaries in the United Kingdom and United States, both of which ceased activity in 2015, and a licensed entity in Russia whose Bank of Russia license was annulled in 2018 with effect from January 2019.

 History

 The business began in Kazan, Russia, in 1998 and expanded internationally in the early 2000s.

 United Kingdom (2004–2015)

 Alpari (UK) Limited was authorised by the Financial Services Authority (later the FCA) in 2006 and offered FX/CFD trading and, for UK residents, financial spread betting.
 In May 2010 the firm was fined £140,000 for anti-money-laundering systems and controls failings; its former MLRO was separately fined £14,000.

 On 15 January 2015 the Swiss National Bank removed its franc/euro cap, causing extreme FX volatility.
 The following day Alpari (UK) announced insolvency; on 19 January 2015 the English High Court appointed special administrators from KPMG under the Special administration|Special Administration Regime.
 At the time, Alpari (UK) was principal shirt sponsor of West Ham United F.C.
 (2013–2015).

 Alpari also operated a Cyprus office in 2010–2013; its Cyprus Investment Firm authorisation (Alpari Financial Services Ltd, CIF 129/10) was voluntarily renounced in December 2012 and the office closed in early 2013.